-In this new program for winter 2017/2018 we take our AST 2 course to a lodge based program.
+In this program, we take our avalanche safety course to a lodge-based program.
 Students gain invaluable field experience at the spectacular Purcell Mountain Lodge west of Golden, BC.
 This location will have you fully immersed in the backcountry experience by flying you to a remote setting and luxurious lodge.
-The snow is shared by only the few people at the lodge allowing for untracked powder around every corner.
-The learning environment is primed for students to gain the advanced skills they are looking for through the AST 2 course.
+The snow is shared by only a few people at the lodge allowing for untracked powder around every corner.
+The learning environment is primed for students to gain the advanced skills they are looking for through the avalanche safety course.

 As with all our AST 2 programs, the Purcell Mountain Lodge Course will build on your previous avalanche training and push your knowledge to the next level.
 This is a hands-on course involving extensive practical field experience augmented with classroom theory.
 The curriculum is designed to give a solid grounding in the essentials of avalanche knowledge based on the requirements set out by Avalanche Canada.
-Your instructors are guides seasoned in ski touring, heli skiing and avalanche forecasting.
-This course is suitable for those who have taken the AST 1 program (or have equivalent experience) in the past and are intermediate or advanced backcountry skiers or splitboarders.
+Your instructors are guides seasoned in ski touring, heli-skiing, and avalanche forecasting.
+This course is suitable for those who have taken the AST 1 Avalanche Skills Training Course in Calgary and Canmore (or have equivalent experience) in the past and are intermediate or advanced backcountry skiers or splitboarders.

 - Avalanche phenomena, formation and characteristics of avalanches

 - Avalanche Terrain Recognition, introduction to the detailed Avalanche Terrain Exposure Scale

 - Changes in mountain snowpack and snow metamorphism